 The seat features two sets of wheels, two on each side.
-They are attached to two metallic rods which go through the side wooden panels of the seat frame also improving its structural sturdiness.
+They are attached to two metallic rods that go through the side wooden panels of the seat frame, also improving its structural sturdiness.
 The wheels integrate stainless steel ball bearings as well as a set of stoppers for each.
 This provides a smooth glide on the machine’s tracks.

 The machine’s rails are completely horizontal, so the seat provides a neutral, optimal movement.
 Other rowers have a slightly inclined track, so the recovery motion is a bit faster.
 Also, in case you’re wondering, the top of the seat stands at approx. 18″ (45 cm) above floor level.